ben-gonz/Quixx/README.md

 ![quixx](https://github.com/user-attachments/assets/e0d8c9f6-bba4-45aa-9e51-dcd5cac358f8)
 # Quixx!
+This project is a work in progress.
 I undertaking this project partially to humor myself.
 My fiance's family loves this game, and I think (besides one lucky win) I can never quite figure out what the best strategy is.
 Time to use math!

 ## Quixx Rules
 This personal project analyzes the best strategies for **Quixx**, a dice game where you try to maximize your score before the game abruptly ends.
 The suggested number of players is 2-5.
 There are six dice in play, two white dice, and a red, yellow, green, and blue die (W1, W2, R, Y, G, B).
 Each player is given a card that looks something like this: